Level 2 Development

 Bisnow

-By: Jon Banister
+by Jon Banister

 Edens and co-developers Level 2 Development and Trammell Crow Residential broke ground on their 1270 4th St NE development, which will combine retail and residential to help expand the community near the booming Union Market.
 Edens CEO Jodie McLean (right) brought in renowned Philadelphia-based chef Jose Garces (left of Jodie) to create a 20k SF Latin marketplace concept for the ground floor of the development.
 They broke ground Monday at the site of the development, using shovels designed by local artists.
-Several of those artists attended the groundbreaking, which had a crowd of more than 50 people.

 12 low-priced townhouses coming to D.C.’s Ivy City